-This article explains how to properly cite BioRender Content to ensure compliance with our Terms of Service and content license requirements.
+This article explains how to properly cite BioRender content to ensure compliance with our Terms of Service and content license requirements.
 Citing BioRender accurately maintains ownership integrity and allows you to follow the terms associated with your subscription.

 When and how to cite BioRender

 All icons, templates, and assets from the BioRender library are considered "BioRender Content".
 Even when used in your own figures, BioRender retains ownership of these elements.
-According to our Terms of Service, this content is licensed—and proper citation is required when it appears in any published work.
+According to our Terms of Service, this content is licensed - and proper citation is required when it appears in any published work.

 When you export a figure using a Publication License (available on Premium plans), a unique citation and figure URL will be generated.
 This ensures proper attribution of BioRender Content and helps you comply with your subscription’s content license terms.
+You can copy and paste this citation.

 This citation can be included in: